SamirPaul1/assets/leetcode/posts/2205-the-number-of-users-that-are-eligible-for-discount.md

 ---
-title: 2205 The Number Of Users That Are Eligible For Discount
+title: 2205 The Number of Users That Are Eligible for Discount
-summary: 2205 The Number Of Users That Are Eligible For Discount LeetCode Solution Explained
+summary: 2205 The Number of Users That Are Eligible for Discount LeetCode Solution Explained
 date: 2022-11-25
 tags: [leetcode]
 series: [leetcode]
-keywords: ["2205 The Number Of Users That Are Eligible For Discount LeetCode Solution Explained in all languages", "2205 The Number Of Users That Are Eligible For Discount", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
+keywords: ["2205 The Number of Users That Are Eligible for Discount LeetCode Solution Explained in all languages", "2205 The Number of Users That Are Eligible for Discount", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
 cover:
-    image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:2205 The Number Of Users That Are Eligible For Discount - Solution Explained/problem-solving.webp
+    image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:2205 The Number of Users That Are Eligible for Discount - Solution Explained/problem-solving.webp
-    alt: 2205 The Number Of Users That Are Eligible For Discount
+    alt: 2205 The Number of Users That Are Eligible for Discount
     hiddenInList: true
     hiddenInSingle: false
 ---